Increase Your Sales and Conversions Through Instagram

 - Run Contests

-The added bonus?
+The bonus?
 It features “user-generated” content, a great way to spread your brand and make relationships – so important.

 - Show Your Product in Action

-Now that you can post video on Instagram, here’s another way to gain attention.
+Now that you can post videos on Instagram, here’s another way to gain attention.
 And if you can use an actual customer in your video, all the better.
 Solicit videos from your customers that you can then post, showing them using your product.
 WD-40 does a great job of this, posting YouTube videos of its customers and their unusual uses for the product: